MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-01-08-shiny-cloudrun.md

 ## Why Shiny on Cloud Run?

 As mentioned in my [R at scale on Google Cloud Platform post](https://code.markedmondson.me/r-at-scale-on-google-cloud-platform/), Cloud Run is a container-as-a-service which lets you deploy Docker containers to the web without needing to worry about the infrastructure.
-One of the most attractive features is the scaling, as you can pay zero when your app has no visits, but as demand increases it can flexibly serve up your app to billions of users.
+One of its most attractive features is the scaling, as you pay zero when your app has no visits, but as demand increases it can flexibly serve up your app to billions of users.

-Its like Google Cloud Functions or AWS Lambda functions, but works with any language since its using a Docker container that can carry any language that support HTTP, whereas Cloud Functions only works with the supported languages.
+Its like Google Cloud Functions or AWS Lambda functions, but unlike those Cloud Run works with any language since its using a Docker container that can carry any language that supports HTTP.
+Cloud Functions only works with the supported languages, such as Python.

-Its favoured for me over [Kubernetes clusters](https://code.markedmondson.me/r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts/), since its a lot more simple to deploy and maintain apps, and you don't need to pay at least $100 a month to pay for a Kubernetes cluster.
+I favour Cloud Run over [Kubernetes clusters](https://code.markedmondson.me/r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts/), since its simpler to deploy and maintain apps, and you don't need to pay at least $100 a month for a Kubernetes cluster.

 For [R APIs such as plumber](https://www.rplumber.io/), Cloud Run is my recommended solution, since it can scale so well and the cost is good.
-However, for Shiny I've to date still used Kubernetes as Cloud Run had some limitations which in my quick experiments meant Shiny did not function.
+However, for Shiny I have to date still used Kubernetes as Cloud Run had some limitations which in my experiments meant Shiny did not function.
 This blog post is about how and why to work around those limitations.

 ## Why Not Shiny on Cloud Run

-The limitations that affect Shiny are the [websockets](https://rstudio.github.io/websocket/articles/overview.html) and the fact that Shiny is a stateful service, whereas Cloud Run is meant for stateless services.
+The limitations that affect Shiny are around support for [websockets](https://rstudio.github.io/websocket/articles/overview.html) and the fact that Shiny is a stateful service, whereas Cloud Run is meant for stateless services.

-What this means is that for Cloud Run each HTTP request should not depend on previous HTTP requests which is the case for say an API, but Shiny is inherently a session where users past actions affect the current Shiny state - if a subsequent request then hits a different app than the one the user is in then we have problems.
+This means that for Cloud Run each HTTP request should not depend on previous HTTP requests, or is stateless.
+This is the case for an API, but Shiny is inherently a session based system: a user's past actions affect the current Shiny state.
+If a subsequent request to Shiny is directed to a different Shiny app than the one the user is in then we have problems.

 As [RStudio's `jcheng5` put it](https://github.com/rstudio/shiny/issues/2455#issuecomment-497883381):

 > Wait, is GCR akin to Amazon's Lambda?
 If so, I imagine this won't be a good fit for Shiny, no matter what software you put in the middle.
 These services are designed for stateless HTTP servers, and Shiny is inherently stateful.
 I bet you'd end up with errors under load as requests that can only be served out of container A (where its session lives in memory) end up being routed to container B instead.

-As a new service, for a long while Cloud Run did not support websockets, which is a requirement for Shiny.
+As a newly launched service, for a long while Cloud Run did not support websockets.
 That support is now enabled in some limited fashion, and so with a little configuration you can have a Shiny app running.

 Thanks to `randy3k` the limitations above where navigated in the following ways: